build Full-stack builder

 Bottom line

-If you’re a technical founder, a developer, or someone who’s comfortable navigating a codebase but wants AI to write most of it, Antigravity is worth spending a week with.
-The Firebase backend integration is the best in class for full-stack apps that need real authentication and a real database.
-The multi-agent architecture handles complex features better than single-model tools.
+If you’re a technical founder, a developer, or someone who’s comfortable navigating a codebase but wants AI to write most of it, Antigravity 2.0 is worth a serious look.
+The Mission Control dashboard for parallel agent management is the most sophisticated orchestration layer in the consumer-accessible vibe coding space.
+The Firebase backend integration remains best-in-class for full-stack apps that need real authentication and a real database.
+And the transition of Gemini CLI into Antigravity CLI means Google is consolidating rather than fragmenting its developer tooling — usually a good sign.